Updated July 14, 2026

 You can also test how AI use affects perception across your ads.
 If suspected AI content around your ads drags down conversion, consider reducing spend or tightening standards for where your AI-generated content appears.

 Customers want help, not surveillance.
 Keep personalization to a minimum and explain why someone sees a recommendation.
-Also, offer controls to turn features off.
+Offer controls to turn features off.

 Transparent data practices show what your brand stands for and go beyond basic compliance.
-Publish a plain-language note that answers key questions.
+Publish a plain-language note that answers three questions.

 AI for branding should sound like your team at its best.
 Create a style guide that covers brand voice and banned phrases.
 Maintain a library of approved examples and make your voice rules accessible to outsourced agencies as well.